openstack-archive/fuel-docs/pages/release-notes/v3-1-grizzly.rst

-To improve the resiliency of the Mirantis OpenStack High Availability reference architecture, Fuel now deploys all HA services under Pacemaker, a scalable cluster resource manager developed by Clusterlabs.
+To improve the resiliency of the Mirantis OpenStack High Availability reference architecture, Fuel now deploys all HA services under Pacemaker, a scalable cluster resource manager developed by ClusterLabs.
 Additional options in the Fuel Library have also been added to Corosync to enable more granular tuning.